archlinux/infrastructure/docs/monitoring.md

 ### Network monitoring

 For http(s)/icmp monitoring [prometheus-black-exporter](https://github.com/prometheus/blackbox_exporter) is used, which currently has alerts configured for https and SSL certificate expiry monitoring.
 The web endpoints to monitor are configured in `roles/prometheus/defaults/main.yml`.

+### Archive monitoring

+The [Archive](https://archive.archlinux.org) and its mirrors defined in `archive_mirrors` are monitored using a textcollector which monitors the archive size in bytes.